monadicsystems/okapi/posts/my_new_post.md

   }
 ```

-We'll be using the record update syntax for the rest of this writing.
+We'll be using the record update syntax for the rest of the examples.
 Now, if we query the type of `myRequest` in ghci we'll see that the type is updated too.

 ```haskell
 >>> :t myRequest